 A good example is a reverse email lookup tool.
 A data enrichment tool will search for other online places where that email address appears.
-It can be on social media websites platforms or online websites.
+That could include social media platforms or other websites.

-Type in an email address into a search bar below to see ours in action!
+Type an email address into the search bar below to see SEON’s data enrichment in action!

 The goal is to make the initial raw data more useful.
 With an email address, for instance, you can get more information about the owner, to help you make better business decisions.

-According to Experian, 26% of organizations plan to invest in data enrichment projects to target customers, prioritize leads, and improve their marketing efficiency and ROI.
+According to Experian, 26% of organizations plan to invest in data enrichment projects to target customers, prioritize leads, and improve their marketing efficiency and return on investment (ROI).

 Data enrichment pros:

-- Complete a picture: Data enrichment allows you to learn as much information as possible starting with as few data points as possible.
+- Complete a picture: Data enrichment allows you to learn as much information as possible starting with very few data points.

-- Make better decisions: The goal is of course to take action based on better intelligence, whether it’s about knowing which leads to contact or which users to block from your website.
+- Make better decisions: The goal is to take action based on better intelligence, whether it’s about knowing which leads to contact or which users to block from your website.